How to Prepare for a Machine Learning Job Interview

 Regarding unsupervised learning, we only have unlabeled data.
 The model will learn a representation of the data and its underlying statistics.
 Unsupervised learning is usually used to initialize the parameters of the model when we have a lot of unlabeled data and only a small fraction of labeled data.
 So we first train an unsupervised model and afterwards we leverage the weights of the model to train a supervised model.

 Models based on reinforcement learning have input data and a reward, which depends on the output of the model.
 So the model learns a policy, which maximizes the reward.
 Reinforcement learning has been successfully applied to a number of use cases such as strategic games like Go, even the good-ole Atari video games, and Poker where you have to deal with uncertainty.
-Tesla tries to build their software module for autonomous driving on reinforcement learning.
+Tesla tries to build their software module for autonomous driving on reinforcement learning. - What are the key drivers for the recent rise of deep learning in the past decade?

 Basically, the success of deep learning in the past decade is driven by three main factors: